WatrLabs/watrbx/readme.md

 if you'd like to contribute that'd be nice

 # setup
+**this project uses the fileinfo php extension, make sure to install it**

 copy .env.example and rename it to .env (fill it out)

 run `composer install` (we use a lot of composer packages)